Adult Day School

 Can I take more than one course?

 You may take 2 credits per term (2 single credit courses or 1 double credit course).
-Each credit is approximately 3 hours of school work per day.
+Each credit requires approximately 3 hours of school work per day.

 Can I register if I live outside of Oxford, Elgin or Middlesex Counties?